utah-datascience/utah-datascience.github.io/events.md

 * Opportunities to present your work.

 All are welcome to attend the preparatory workshops without taking part in the datathon; see the "Workshops" section for more information (including the registration link).
 For those interested in taking part in the datathon, see the "Datathon" section.

+Acknowledgements: this Datathon is made possible by support from the Office of Undergraduate Research and the Utah Center for Data Science.

 ### Dates and Details
 * Date: March 25-26